jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 ### Value Out

-A Value Out parameter is a value produced by a command, that can be yielded over to another object after the command is done.
-A Value Out parameter is an object inside the command call, that is written to by the command or by one of its sub-commands.
+A __Value Out__ parameter is a value produced by a command, that can be yielded over to another object after the command is done.
+A __Value Out__ parameter is an object inside the command call, that is written to by the command or by one of its sub-commands.
 After execution of the command the value of the output parameter can be copied, by assigning the value to another object.

-As said in the article By Value, the parameter is either a copy of a single value, or a clone up to a certain depth.
+As said in the article __By Value__, the parameter is either a copy of a single value, or a clone up to a certain depth.

 ### Value Out in a Diagram

-A diagram of an executable command with a Value Out parameter looks as follows:
+A diagram of an executable command with a __Value Out__ parameter looks as follows:

 ![](images/Input%20Output%20Parameter%20Passings.014.png)

-The following diagram shows the Value Out parameter with an assignment target indicated to which the output value will be transferred:
+The following diagram shows the __Value Out__ parameter with an assignment target indicated to which the output value will be transferred:

 ![](images/Input%20Output%20Parameter%20Passings.015.png)

-A Value Out parameter can also have an indication of a cloning depth, which is displayed as follows:
+A __Value Out__ parameter can also have an indication of a cloning depth, which is displayed as follows:

 ![](images/Input%20Output%20Parameter%20Passings.016.png)